kaveht/cleaning_data/Codebook.md

 ---
 #### Transformation Steps:

-<ol> 1.
+<ol>1.
 Change working directory to where activity labels and features files are located
-<ol> 2.
-Read activity, features and variable names for sensor files
+2. Read activity, features and variable names for sensor files
 3. Change text case for **activity** to lowercase
 4. Change directory to **train** subdirectory
 5. Read ``` X_train, subject_train and y_train ``` files